 The focus of the fellowship will be to focus on major reconstructive and orthognathic surgery to include; extensive exposure and advanced clinical training for oral and maxillofacial surgeons in orthognathic surgery, temporomandibular joint surgery, and major bone grafting with subsequent implant reconstruction.
 This fellowship will have a stipend.

-Carolinas Center for Oral & Facial Surgery is located in Charlotte, North Carolina and is accredited by AAAHC and has 11 surgeons, 5 locations and OR suites at four locations.
+Carolinas Center for Oral & Facial Surgery is headquartered in Charlotte, North Carolina and is accredited by AAAHC.
+COOFS has multiple locations in the Carolinas and OR suites at four locations.
 The surgeons are well published and several lecture nationally in several areas of the OMS specialty.

 FOR ADDITIONAL INFORMATION PLEASE CONTACT: